 Zerynth offers an example that can get you started with Spresense’s GNSS functionality in seconds in a few lines of Python code.

 If you haven’t done that already, make sure to connect, register and virtualize your board with Zerynth Studio.
-You can find more info on how to get started with Sony Spresense and Zerynth in this tutorial.
+You can find more info on how to get started with Spresense and Zerynth in this tutorial.

 Then just clone the “GNSSData” example from Zerynth’s Example Library, connect the board to your computer, and uplink the program to the board.
 You can find more info about the library of this driver in the official documentation.